 Yakisoba (Japanese Stir Fry Noodles)

 Yakisoba is a family favorite from my sister-in-law Katelyn.
 She made it for us this summer and I think I have made it at least three times since.
 It is so yummy, I love how the noodles and bacon are balanced out with tons of vegetables.
 I didn’t think I would like the cabbage in it, but now it’s my favorite part of this dish.
 It has the best texture and flavor!
 You have to find the Yakixsba noodles at an Asian Market type of store.
-Make sure you are getting the fresh noodles (not the dry dehydrated kind) it will be refrigerated.
+Make sure you are getting the fresh noodles (not the dry dehydrated kind).
+The Yakisoba noodles can be found in the refrigerated section of the grocery store.
+Some markets will carry it in the produce section as well.

 What is Yakisoba?